python3statement/python3statement.github.io/_sections/20-statement.md

 # Moving to require Python 3

-Almost all major open souce Python packages now support both Python 3.x and Python 2.7, and many projects have been supporting these two versions of the language for several years.
+Almost all major open source Python packages now support both Python 3.x and Python 2.7, and many projects have been supporting these two versions of the language for several years.
 While we have developed tools and techniques to maintain compatibility efficiently, it is a small but